cdeletre/sm64ex-coop/README.md

 ✅ OpenBSD

 There are some bugs when running on them, but I've fixed just enough to get `sm64ex-coop` to compile, launch and host servers with mods in a playable state on them.
 On OpenBSD and FreeBSD, to build, I install `pkg-config` and temporarily symlink `make` to `gmake`, `gcc` to `clang`, `g++` to `clang++`, and `cpp` to `clang-cpp`.
+On postmarketOS, I use `clang` and install `bsd-compat-headers`.
 I strongly suspect that if your device has a non-`amd64` architecture and you find bugs, you'll probably want to look through my "`__ANDROID__`" `#ifdef`s in the code and check whether the code I've placed in them turns out to be architecture-related rather than Android-related.

 ## How to Play on Windows